svilambi/Ansible-Cookbooks/README.md

 # Ansible-Cookbooks
-Ansible Cookbooks are written in yml
+Ansible Cookbooks are written in YAML

 # Installation of Ansible
 yum install ansible -y